linrongbin16/fzfx.nvim/docs/GenericSchema.md

 ---
 --- @alias fzfx.PreviewerType "command"|"command_list"|"list"|"buffer_file"
 --
--- Note: the 1st parameter 'line' is the current selected line in (the left side of) the fzf binary.
+-- Note: the 1st parameter 'line' is the current line in (the left side of) the fzf binary.
 ```

 ### Previewer Label

-A **previewer label** is the label (title) for the preview window.
+Sometimes we want to add summary/hint for the preview window, for example we want to add a file name when previewing the file content.
+Here comes the **previewer label**, it's a lua function that runs with the current line as parameter, and returns the label string.

 We have 2 types of previewers: